nvtuluva/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 Premium Architecture comprises of following components:

 * 3-Virtual machines (2 windows & 1 Linux).
 One of the Windows VM is the **Dynocard VM** which has  pre-installed PLC Simulator and Modbus Simulator software’s.
-The second Windows VM is the **Machine Learning VM** which has pre-installed Docker Containers and setup file for Azure ML workbench, which has to be installed by the user.
+The second Windows VM is the **Data Science Machine Learning VM** which is used  to run the notebooks to create experiments, register model, create image and to deploy webservices in ML service workspace.
 The Linux VM is the **Edge** VM and is used to create and  install modules for the IoT Edge devices. **VMs are optional Components**.

 * 2-Web App

 * 1-Function App

-* 1-Application Insights
+* 2-Application Insights

 * 2-Data Lake Storage